-Ryan Oprea is the Director of the Laboratory for the Integration of Theory and Experiments (LITE) and has been on the faculty at UCSB since 2013.
-Prior to coming to UCSB he was Associate Professor of Economics at the University of British Columbia (2011-2013) and at the University of California Santa Cruz (2016-2011).
+Ryan Oprea holds the Maxwell C. and Mary Pellish Chair in Economics and is also the Director of the Laboratory for the Integration of Theory and Experiments (LITE).
+He has been on the faculty at UCSB since 2013.
+Prior to coming to UCSB, he was Associate Professor of Economics at the University of British Columbia (2011-2013) and at the University of California Santa Cruz (2016-2011).
 Professor Oprea is an Associate Editor at the American Economic Review, Games and Economic Behavior and Experimental Economics.
 He serves on the executive committee of the Economic Science Association, the SAGE Center for the Study of the Mind and is a founding board member of the Foundations Institute.

 Professor Oprea uses controlled laboratory experiments to evaluate and improve the predictive and explanatory power of economic theory.